pscally1005/pscally1005.github.io/_posts/delete/2023-10-27-protein-choc.markdown

 - maple syrup
 Description: I'll make this nutella-ish spread every so often, and store the leftovers in the freezer.
 It's sweet without being loaded with <a href='/misc/hidden-sugar'>added sugars</a>, and goes great on toasted <a href='/recipes/ww-bread'>100% Whole Wheat Bread</a> or on <a href='/oatmeal>oatmeal</a>.
 You can also check out any of my other <a href='/nut-butter'>nut butter recipes</a>!
 Instructions:
 - Mix all ingredients in a small container, and store the leftovers in the fridge.
-In place of liquid stevia or monk fruit, you can use 1/2 tbsp (10 g) honey or maple syrup
 Notes:
+- In place of <a href='https://amzn.to/3SqwsMO'>liquid monk fruit</a> or <a href='https://amzn.to/45wOzIv'>stevia</a>, you can use 1/2 tbsp (10 g) honey, maple syrup, or <a href='/recipes/sugar-free-syrup'>sugar free syrup</a>

 - Optionally, you can turn this spread into some chocolate <a href='/misc/protein'>protein</a> bites.
 Mix in unflavored <a href='/misc/dairy#casein'>casein</a> (1 scoop, 30 g) and <a href='/misc/grains#oats'>oat flour</a> (2 tbsp, 15 g), and shape into balls.
 Makes about 10-12
 - <img src='/assets/Food/Sweet Spreads/Protein Choc/protein-choc-2.jpg' alt='' class='instruction-image'>
 ---